Chris Beardsley: Return to Stevenage and third spell with Mansfield

 Beardsley rejoined Westley for a fourth time when returning to Stevenage on 12 July 2014.
 After missing the start of the 2014–15 season due to injury, he made his first appearance since rejoining Stevenage on 16 September 2014, starting in a 2–1 away defeat to Bury.
 Beardsley's first goal came in a 3–2 away defeat to Portsmouth on 21 October 2014, capitalising on a defensive mistake to score in the 74th minute.
 He scored twice in Stevenage's 5–1 home win over Cheltenham Town on 15 November 2014 but then went five months without a goal, ending the goalless run in a 2–2 draw away to Accrington on 18 April 2015.
 Stevenage qualified for the play-offs with a sixth-place finish in League Two, with Southend their opponents in the semi-final.
 Beardsley started both matches, but Stevenage were eliminated 4–2 on aggregate, ending his season with 32 appearances and 4 goals.
 He was released in May 2015, with chairman Phil Wallace praising him for playing a key role in helping Stevenage establish itself as a Football League club under Westley.

 Following his release, Beardsley rejoined Mansfield on 5 June 2015 for a third spell.
 He played regularly at the start of the 2015–16 season, but had a spell out of the team with a stress fracture in his shin.
 He suffered a broken nose on his return as an 89th-minute substitute in a 3–1 away win over Barnet on 28 November 2015, and continued to manage shin issues.
 Beardsley's first Mansfield goal in over nine years came on 30 January 2016 with a header from Mal Benning's corner on 60 minutes in a 1–0 away victory over Crawley.
 He concluded the 2015–16 season with 16 appearances and 1 goal as Mansfield finished 12th in League Two.
 He was released by the club in May 2016.

+Having joined Burton Albion as a fitness coach, Beardsley was registered as a player in August 2018.
+He made a single appearance for the club as an 89th-minute substitute in a 2–2 draw away to Portsmouth on 23 October 2018.